Ed Kelly (Illinois politician, born 1924): Possible pursuit of higher office

 In 1986, Kelly had been encouraged by some to run for the chairmanship of the Cook County Democratic Party, but he declined to challenge Edward Vrdolyak, the incumbent chairman who was seeking reelection to the position, and with whom Kelly was friendly.

 A powerful figure in Chicago politics, it had been speculated that he might run for mayor.
 He had considered running in the mid-1980s.
 When he resigned from his position as general superintendent of the Chicago Park District, he vowed to "get even" with mayor Washington in 1987.
 He considered a possible run in the 1987 mayoral election.
 He had made plans to run in the 1989 mayoral special election, considering both the possibility of seeking the Republican and Democratic nominations, before opting to make plans to seek the Democratic nomination.
 He ultimately did not run, however.

 Later life and career

 After stepping down as committeeman, Kelly entered the field of advertising.

+In 2014, Kelly gave an interview to the Chicago Sun-Times where he criticized Rahm Emanuel (the then-incumbent mayor of Chicago) as "a suburbanite" and "not a Chicago guy".

+Kelly was inducted into the National Italian American Sports Hall of Fame in December 2023.